 - Medications to treat asthma can be classified as controllers or relievers.
 Controllers are medications taken daily on a long-term basis to keep asthma under clinical control chiefly through their antiinflammatory effects.
 Relievers are medications used on an as-needed basis that act quickly to reverse bronchoconstriction and relieve its symptoms. - Asthma treatment can be administered in different ways-inhaled, orally, or by injection.
-The major advantage of inhaled therapy is that drugs are delivered directly into the airways, producing higher local concentrations with significantly less risk of systemic side effects. - Inhaled glucocorticosteroids are the most effective controller medications currently available. - Rapid-acting inhaled β_2 -agonists are the medications of choice for relief of bronchoconstriction and for the pretreatment of exercise-induced bronchoconstriction, in both adults and children of all ages. - Increased use, especially daily use, of reliever medication is a warning of deterioration of asthma control and indicates the need to reassess treatment.
+The major advantage of inhaled therapy is that drugs are delivered directly into the airways, producing higher local concentrations with significantly less risk of systemic side effects. - Inhaled glucocorticosteroids are the most effective controller medications currently available. - Rapid-acting inhaled β2-agonists are the medications of choice for relief of bronchoconstriction and for the pretreatment of exercise-induced bronchoconstriction, in both adults and children of all ages. - Increased use, especially daily use, of reliever medication is a warning of deterioration of asthma control and indicates the need to reassess treatment.

 The goal of asthma treatment is to achieve and maintain clinical control.
 Medications to treat asthma can be classified as controllers or relievers.
 Controllers are medications taken daily on a long-term basis to keep asthma under clinical control chiefly through their antiinflammatory effects.
-They include inhaled and systemic glucocorticosteroids, leukotriene modifiers, long-acting inhaled β2-agonists in combination with inhaled glucocorticosteroids, sustained-release theophylline, cromones, anti-IgE, and other systemic steroid-sparing therapies.
+They include inhaled and systemic glucocorticosteroids, leukotriene modifiers, longacting inhaled β_2 -agonists in combination with inhaled glucocorticosteroids, sustained-release theophylline, cromones, and anti-IgE.
 Inhaled glucocorticosteroids are the most effective controller medications currently available.
 Relievers are medications used on an as-needed basis that act quickly to reverse bronchoconstriction and relieve its symptoms.
-They include rapid-acting inhaled β2agonists, inhaled anticholinergics, short-acting theophylline, and short-acting oral β_2 -agonists.
+They include rapid-acting inhaled β{a} agonists, inhaled anticholinergics, short-acting theophylline, and short-acting oral β_2 -agonists.